 In this series, I’ll be exploring different CSS values (and properties) each beginning with a different letter of the alphabet.
-We know that sometimes screencasts are just not enough, in this article I’ve added a new quick tip/lesson about the line-height property for you.
+We know that sometimes screencasts are just not enough, so in this article, we’ve added quick tips on the differences between translate and position.

 In this episode we’ll learn all about: The CSS transform property, Moving elements with translate and translateX, The performance benefits of using translate over other methods...
 The transform property allows elements to be moved from their natural position in the document whilst maintaining that original space – a bit like the result of moving elements with position:relative.